 Life Sciences Representations

-In the life sciences arena, Charlene most recently defended The Regents of the University of California and Los Alamos National Security in claims brought by licensee Caldera Pharmaceuticals relating to drug discovery technology licensed from Los Alamos; as Caldera has publicly reported, the settlement was less than a tenth of a percent of the amount Caldera originally sought.
-She had previously represented The Regents in enforcement of their extensive patent portfolio relating to Guglielmi detachable coils.
-She also recently represented Ambu A/S in a patent and unfair competition dispute relating to laryngeal masks.
+- Defended The Regents of the University of California and Los Alamos National Security in claims brought by licensee Caldera Pharmaceuticals relating to drug discovery technology licensed from Los Alamos.
+As Caldera publicly reported, the settlement was less than a tenth of a percent of the amount Caldera originally sought.
+Previously represented The Regents in enforcement of their extensive patent portfolio relating to Guglielmi detachable coils (GDC coils) used in treating brain aneurysms.

 History of Successful Resolutions

-Charlene was lead trial counsel substituted in to defend Macromedia in a seven-patent, two-jurisdiction dispute between Adobe, Inc. and Macromedia.
+- Lead trial counsel substituted in to defend Macromedia in a seven-patent, two-jurisdiction dispute between Adobe, Inc. and Macromedia.
 After back-to-back jury trials that resulted in a net damage award in favor of Macromedia, and while Macromedia's request for an injunction against Adobe Illustrator was pending, a resolution was reached.

-In 2007, Charlene was lead trial counsel for The Regents of the University of California in a bench trial on the original patent portfolio covering the Guglielmi detachable coils, used primarily in treating brain aneurysms.
+- Lead trial counsel for The Regents of the University of California in a bench trial on the original patent portfolio covering the Guglielmi detachable coils, used primarily in treating brain aneurysms.
 The matter settled on the first day of trial, in a manner very favorable to The Regents, after a series of favorable rulings on the defenses raised by defendant ev3.

-Charlene substituted in to defend O2Micro, Inc. in a patent and trade secret dispute with Monolithic Power Systems, and was instrumental in obtaining a defense jury verdict that the patents asserted against O2Micro were both invalid and non-infringed.
-O2Micro also obtained a jury verdict of $12 million on O2Micro’s trade secrets counterclaim.
-Both jury verdicts were affirmed on appeal in 2007.
+- O2 Micro Intl. v.
+Monolithic Power.
+Substituted in to defend O2Micro, Inc. in a patent and trade secret dispute with Monolithic Power Systems, and was instrumental in obtaining a defense jury verdict that the patents asserted against O2Micro were both invalid and non-infringed, and a jury verdict of $12 million on O2Micro’s trade secrets counterclaim.
+Both jury verdicts were affirmed on appeal.

-Charlene was asked to defend start-up Scenix Semiconductor in a six patent case brought against it by Microchip Technologies.
-She obtained the withdrawal of four of the six patents, and defeated a preliminary injunction motion on the remaining two.
+- MicrochipTechnology, Inc. v.
+Scenix Semiconductor, Inc. Defended start-up Scenix Semiconductor in a six patent case brought against it by Microchip Technologies.
+Obtained the withdrawal of four of the six patents, and defeated a preliminary injunction motion on the remaining two.
 The district court's claim construction and preliminary injunction decisions were affirmed on appeal, and the matter settled thereafter.
-MicrochipTechnology, Inc. v.
-Scenix Semiconductor, Inc., 2000 U.S. App.
-LEXIS 14131 (2002).